Project Management Basics

 Part 3.
 The Weekly Progress Dashboard

-Color code each number: green for on track, amber for watch this, red for act today.
-Share this dashboard with your sponsor in a single paragraph.
-This weekly check-in prevents the gradual drift that causes projects to arrive at a deadline that was missed three weeks earlier without anyone noticing.
+Once a week, run a three-number health check on your project.
+What percentage of milestones are on track?
+How many open risks are currently unresolved?
+How does actual spending compare to planned budget?
+Color code each number.
+Green for on track, amber for watch this, red for act today.
+Use the free Weekly Progress Dashboard to track all three numbers in one place and share them with your sponsor every Monday.
+This weekly check-in prevents the gradual drift that causes projects to arrive at a missed deadline without anyone noticing.

 What to Do When Something Goes Wrong